Erin Becker

 Penn State University

-Erin Becker is currently a Masters student in biology at Penn State University after having completed a BS in ecology and evolution at the University of Pittsburgh in 2005.
+Erin Becker is a master's student in biology at Penn State University, having her bachelor's in science in ecology and evolution at the University of Pittsburgh in 2005.
 Her previous undergraduate research involved plant evolutionary genetics using Arabidopsis thaliana.
-Current work focuses on use of stable carbon, nitrogen, and sulfur isotopes to determine trophic interactions in deep sea communities associated with the reef-building coral Lophelia pertusa.
-Other interests include modeling and theoretical ecology.
+Current work focuses on use of stable carbon, nitrogen, and sulfur isotopes to determine trophic interactions in deep-sea communities associated with the reef-building coral, Lophelia pertusa.
+Other interests include theoretical ecology.

-Dr. Bernard received a Ph.D. degree in 1978 in chemical oceanography from Texas A&M University.
-For the next two years as an Assistant Professor at the University of Oklahoma School of Geology and Geophysics, Dr. Bernard taught graduate level courses in Organic Geochemistry and Isotope Geochemistry.
-In 1980, he accepted a position as Vice President of O.I.
-Analytical, Inc., a supplier of analytical instruments for the measurement of trace organics in water, soil, and air.
-While at OI, he was the director of R&D, designing and bringing to market instruments for the measurement of gases, volatiles, and petroleum hydrocarbons in the environment.
-In 1993 he was appointed Deputy Director of the Geochemical and Environmental Research Group of Texas A&M University, serving with his long-time friend and Director of GERG, Dr. James M. Brooks.
-In 1996, Dr. Bernard partnered with Dr. Brooks in forming TDI-Brooks International, Inc., where he is a co-owner and Vice President.
-TDI-Brooks is a Texas company that delivers high-quality field and analytical services, and scientific interpretation, to the marine oil exploration and environmental marketplace.
-Dr. Bernard has over 20 years of experience in natural gas geochemistry, including a career focus in the measurement and interpretation of molecular and isotopic compositions of the light hydrocarbon gases in the marine environment.
-His published models for the interpretation of the natural sources of light hydrocarbon gases have become commonly known in the scientific literature as “Bernard Plots” and are commonly used and cited by investigators world wide in their research, papers, and presentations.
-The analytical methods he has developed for the measurement of the concentrations of interstitial gases in marine sediments are also in wide use, and have resulted in an accumulation of data from over 25,000 cores taken in the continental shelves, slopes, and the deep water adjacent to continental margins worldwide.
+Dr. Bernie Bernard received a PhD in 1978 in chemical oceanography from Texas A&M University.
+For the next two years, as an assistant professor at the University of Oklahoma School of Geology and Geophysics, Dr. Bernard taught graduate level courses in organic geochemistry and isotope geochemistry.
+In 1980, he accepted a position as vice president of O.I.
+Analytical, Inc., designing instruments for the measurement of gases, volatiles, and petroleum hydrocarbons in the environment.
+In 1993, he was appointed deputy director of the Geochemical and Environmental Research Group (GERG) of Texas A&M, serving with his long-time friend and director of GERG, Dr. James M. Brooks.
+In 1996, Dr. Bernard partnered with Dr. Brooks in forming TDI-Brooks International, Inc., where he is a co-owner and vice president.
+TDI-Brooks is a Texas company that delivers high-quality field and analytical services and scientific interpretation to the marine oil exploration and environmental marketplace.
+Dr. Bernard has over 20 years of experience in natural gas geochemistry.
+His published models for the interpretation of the natural sources of light hydrocarbon gases have become commonly known in the scientific literature as “Bernard Plots” and are commonly used and cited by investigators world wide in their research.
+The analytical methods he has developed for the measurement of the concentrations of interstitial gases in marine sediments have resulted in an accumulation of data from over 25,000 cores taken in the continental shelves, slopes, and the deep water adjacent to continental margins worldwide.

 Graduate Student